Writing Tips On How To Create An Imaginary World That Feels Real

 Tolkein did it and so many other great writers and storytellers.
-Making up your own world and people to inhabit it isn’t just for little kids trying to entertain themselves on a rainy day (or, indeed, for vile little madams like the murderous ne’er-do-wells featured in Heavenly Creatures).
+Making up your own world and people to inhabit it isn’t just for little kids trying to entertain themselves on a rainy day.

-In this day and age, our creativity often needs a jump start because of the information overload we’re subjected to every day.
-Creating your own world gives your inner child a chance to come out and play and is a great alternative way to de-stress.
-This is especially handy if you are a writer trying to come up with some great stories!
-Here a few creative writing tips (and other creative exercises) to help get your started on your own imaginary journey.
+Our creativity often needs a jump start because of the information overload we’re subjected to every day.
+For writers, creating your own world gives your inner child a chance to come out and play, and is a great alternative way to de-stress.
+Here a few creative writing tips and exercises to help get your started on your own imaginary journey.

 Decide on the basic theme for your world.